bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/FRQstepTracker.rst

     single: free response

 .. note::
-   **Teacher Note: AI-Graded FRQ Practice**
+   **AI-Graded FRQ Practice**

-   Assign this AI-Graded FRQ on `JuiceMind IDE <https://play.juicemind.com/dashboard/explore?tab=frq&frqId=243dd38d-583d-48e6-b710-32c63b547712>`_ for authentic AP exam practice with real rubrics and instant feedback.
-View student grades, add comments, and track progress in real-time. **Teachers must assign the FRQ for students to access it.**
+   This is also available as an AI-graded FRQ on the `JuiceMind IDE <https://play.juicemind.com/dashboard/explore?tab=frq&frqId=243dd38d-583d-48e6-b710-32c63b547712>`_ for AP exam practice with rubrics and AI instant feedback.  **Teachers must create free accounts and assign the FRQ on JuiceMind for students to access it.**

 The AP exam's second free response question (FRQ), since 2019, is on classes, where students design and implement a described class.
 This question involves creating a class with private instance variables and public methods.
 The College Board will provide a description of the class and the methods.
 This question does not involve more complex topics such as arrays.